MobileID-Strong-Authentication/mobileid-enabler-adfs/README.md

 * Confirm your certificate and your key are present on the device.
 * Try to use the `WinHttpCertCfg` with the direct path to the PFX-file: `".\winhttpcertcfg.exe -i -c "C:\YourMobileIdKeyFile.pfx" -s -c -a contoso\\fsgmsa$"`
 * Validate and confirm where the keys are saved and by which user.
-You can use tools such as [FindPrivateKey](https://www.google.com/search?q=PerfView](https://learn.microsoft.com/en-us/dotnet/framework/wcf/find-private-key-tool-findprivatekey-exe).
+You can use tools such as `FindPrivateKey`.
 * Try re-importing the keys from scratch.